rpede/MobileProgramming24/_working_with_data/json.md

 ```

 Wondering why the methods are called `fromJson` and `toJson` when they work with `Map` type?
-It is just a common convention people in the Dart community use.
+It is just a convention that people in the Dart community use.

 The convention implies that `fromJson` is compatible with `jsonDecode` and
 `toJson` with `jsonEncode`.